 Paying taxes in Norway requires that you have both a national identity number (fødselsnummer) and a tax card (skattekord).
 If you will only be in Norway for a short period, you may be issued a temporary D number.
-As a foreigner, you may also be entitled to a 10% tax reduction for your first 2 years in Norway.
+A comprehensive site called "Work in Norway" contains answers to many questions you might have.

 Here's what you need to know.